 Then one day not long ago, I purchased the three volumes of A History of The Crusades, by Steven Runciman.
 The edition was so beautifully put together by Folio Society that I began reading immediately.
 And I didn’t stop until I finished the third volume.

 Runciman not only connects and makes sense of 500 years of events in Europe, the Middle East and Asia but also permeates those events and the history of the peoples with humanity and culture, in a way that allowed me to (think that I) understand how The Crusades affected our reality today.
-Cicero was right, and so is James Altucher (“Its useful to look at the history of the field you want to master”)
+Cicero was right.

 Here are some of the notes I took: